Selling a house with a sitting tenant

 How much does a sitting tenant devalue property?

 Don’t worry!
-Sitting tenants will not have a big impact on the value of your property – or at least not directly, that is.
+Selling a house with sitting tenants won’t have a big impact on the value of your property – or at least not directly, that is.
 The real issue is that it will likely take longer to sell your house.
 How long it takes exactly may boil down to your relationship with your tenants.

 If you were easy to reach and quick to resolve issues, tenants will remember this.
 They will likely be more accommodating when it comes to arranging viewings and keeping your property in good shape.
 It’s always best to treat tenants how you would want to be treated.
 After all, you want them on your side when you need them most.